 It's 3.30am and my hands are glued to the insides of my pockets in search of precious warmth.
 My body's telling me to get back into bed.
 Instead I'm watching men in bowler hats tend to six neighing horses and a blingy gold carriage.
 The ghost parade is about to begin.

 Allow me to explain.
 Technically there's no such thing as the ghost parade.
 What I'm witnessing doesn't have an official name; it's merely the rehearsal for the Lord Mayor's Show.
 It takes place at this unholy hour because the roads are reasonably empty.
 At least empty enough to pull this jewel box on wheels through the City's major junctions.

 While the Lord Mayor's Show has plenty of floats and characters, it's only the very core of the parade that gets to practise today.
 Three key elements are at play.
 The horses.
 The coach.
-And the Lord Mayor elect, who this year is William Russell.
+And the Lord Mayor elect.
 Everybody else present is, in one way or another, servicing at least one of those three.